smkuzmin/python-script-sdmerge/README.md

 ```
-SDMerge v1.6 - Subdomain Merger
+SDAggr v1.7 - Subdomain Aggregator

-Reads subdomain lists from stdin, merges them, groups by root domain, and
+Reads subdomain lists from stdin, aggregates them by finding the shortest
-outputs in sorted order with root domain headers.
-Root domain is always
+root domain for each entry, and outputs in sorted order with root headers.
-printed first in each section (if present in input).

 USAGE:
-  cat file1.subdomains file2.subdomains .. fileN.subdomains | sdmerge
+  cat file1.subdomains file2.subdomains .. fileN.subdomains | sdaggr
 ```